parity0x1/parity0x1.github.io/_posts/2021-01-12-hack-south-0x04-password-cracking.md

 The meetups always ends with an opportunity to implement what you have just learnt and tonight was no different.
 After working through a few basic password cracking tasks together the ultimate challenge was handed out...

 ### Challenge

-Contained within this ZIP archive are 3 files.
-Each have used different password protection and contain a portion of the final flag that needs to be retrieved and submitted to the facilitators.
+Contained within this .zip archive are 3 files.
+Each have used different password protection methods/hashes and contain a portion of the final flag that needs to be retrieved and submitted to the facilitators.
 The first 3 people to crack all 3 hashes (passwords) would win a Hack The Box VIP+ monthly subscription.
 A wordlist has been provided to ensure that the playing field is leveled.

 [Test_Your_Worth.zip](/assets/hshtb/Test_Your_Worth.zip)
 [customWordlist.txt](/assets/hshtb/customWordlist.txt)